-OrthoWilmington offers comprehensive care for a range of hand and wrist conditions, from treatment of carpal tunnel syndrome to complex reconstruction in arthritic and traumatic cases.
+OrthoWilmington offers comprehensive care for a range of hand and upper extremity conditions, from treatment of carpal tunnel syndrome to complex reconstruction in arthritic and traumatic cases.

-Additionally the OrthoWilmington Physical Therapy Center employs several Certified Hand Therapists with excellent credentials and years of experience.
+Additionally our physical therapy centers employ several Certified Hand Therapists with excellent credentials and years of experience.

 About Hand and Upper Extremity Problems